Peanut Butter Sweet Rolls with Chocolate Glaze

 - Beat the butter and brown sugar together until pale and fluffy.

-- Combine the warm water and sugar in a large mixing bowl.
-Add the yeast and stir.
-Allow the mixture 5-10 minutes to proof and get foamy.
+- Combine the warm water and sugar in a large mixing bowl, then stir in the yeast and allow the mixture 5-10 minutes to proof and get foamy.

 - Place the dough in a large, lightly oiled bowl (I used non-stick spray), and cover with plastic wrap.
-Allow it to rise, in a warm place, for at least 2 hours or up to overnight.
+Allow it to rise, in a warm place, for at least 2 hours or up to overnight in the fridge.